 - What attracted you to this opportunity?

-- What web developer tools do you prefer?
+- What web development tools do you prefer?

 3. Forgetting to Pass the Mic to the Web Developer Candidate

 One of the most useful interview techniques doesn’t involve you asking any questions.
 It involves quite the opposite really.
 You turn the tables and ask the interviewee to ask you questions.

 If the interviewee can come up with some insightful questions, or, better yet, has some questions prepared, that can act as a key indicator of the dedication, passion, and curiosity.

 Look for questions like:

 - I see you have worked on these kinds of projects… How would you describe the development process?